 - Automatic Sand Molding Machine: Made with mechanical automation and used for high volume casting, all molds have the same dimensions, tension, moisture content, and other properties.

 Image above: A sand casted and machined product finished with a rust preventing paint.
 Manufactured by The Federal Group.

 Our foundry capabilities have a wide range from 1 lb to 30,000 lbs per piece.
 Different materials and methods can be used to achieve the ideal result for your casting products:

 Green Sand Molding

 Castings are made using sand molds formed containing water and organic bonding compounds (typically clay).

 Resin Sand Molding / Shell Molding

 Castings are made with resin sand, which is a mixture of quartz sand and resin.
 Also known as a hard mold, the resin sand becomes very hard and solid after mixing and burning.

-This sand casting process involves the use of chemical binders to bond the molding sand.
+This sand casting process involves the use of chemical binders to bond the molding sand at room temperature.
 Heating is not necessary for this process.

 Complete Metallurgical Analysis